mhkeller/spacegray/README.md

 #### Manual

-You can also install the theme manually:
+You can install this fork manually:

 1. [Download the .zip](https://github.com/mhkeller/spacegray/archive/master.zip)
 2. Unzip and rename the folder to `Theme - Spacegray`